The best Netflix Canada TV shows 2020

 - Jimmy Tatro as Dylan Maxwell

-This quirky dramedy created by Spike Lee is based on the 1986 film with the same name.
-She’s Gotta Have It follows Nola, a passionate and outspoken woman in her late twenties who divides her time between three lovers.
+This quirky dramedy created by Spike Lee is based on the 1986 film of the same name.
+She’s Gotta Have It follows Nola (DeWanda Wise), a passionate and outspoken woman in her late twenties who divides her time between three lovers.
 The show’s fierce female lead is like a breath of fresh air, with Wise delivering a memorable performance.
 Nola might be juggling a lot, but she’s confident and complex, gifting viewers everywhere with a well-crafted portrayal of a woman who follows her own rules.

 - DeWanda Wise as Nola Darling